apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 improve performance in the Camel type converter systems, and we plan to refactor for Camel 4.1 onwards.

 And of course all the usual new features and improvements coming in from community users and contributors.

+### Roadmap for Camel 3 releases

+Our focus has shifted to primary work on Camel 4 onwards.
+We will continue to fix important bugs, CVEs and whatnot for the supported LTS releases of Camel 3.
+The last Camel 3.x release is Camel 3.22 LTS that is planned for end of this year.
+This means we will only do patch releases for Camel 3.22 LTS in 2024, and by end of 2024, then all of Camel 3 is EOL.

+The Camel 3.22 release will be a _small release_ with only limited new functionality.

+Users are encourage to start new development, when possible, on Camel 4.